oscarmageddon/thalesBack/README.md

-# thalesBack
+# thalesBack technical test for Thales

-Technical test for thales, backend.
+Developed with JDK 1.8